-The Navajo Nation is the largest Native American tribe in the United States, and its home reservation, Navajoland, spans more land than any other.
+The history of the Navajo people is usually seen as robust mix of early tribal engagement, conflict with Europeans, and integration into the modern United States.
+Navajo Nation is the largest Native American tribe in the United States, and its home reservation, Navajoland, spans more land than any other.
 Covering 24,000 square miles of Arizona, New Mexico and Utah, the sparse, dry lands bear little resemblance to the lands of the tribe's origin.
 The tribe's immigration from northern Canada in 1400 A.D. is one of the earliest known events in Navajo history.
-Other key events of Navajo history include moving to the southwestern part of what is now the United States, battling with settlers and militia, adopting the traditions of their neighbors and a 400-mile journey known as the Long Walk.
+Other key events include migration to the southwestern part of what is now the United States, battling with settlers and militia, adopting the traditions of their neighbors, and a 400-mile forced march known as the Long Walk, which claimed many lives.
+In more modern times, the tribal language proved invaluable when converted to military code, and Navajo men are credited with many of the U.S.’s victories in the Second World War.
+These men are known today as “Code Talkers.”
+Navajo reservations offer a wealth of historical appreciation for both residents and visitors, and the nation’s governmental structure has proved highly successful and effective.

 When the Navajo made their trek to the desert lands of North America in 1400 A.D., they lived a nomadic lifestyle.
 The tribe hunted, gathered and migrated.
 Their lives had little in common with the tribal traditions of today.
 Of course, this history sometimes meets resistance from those who believe the legends linking early Navajo history to sacred landmarks in the area in which they dwell in modern times.